 IT Positions in Demand

-In the short term it looks like companies cutting back on recruiting for IT staff, contractors and consultants.
+In the short term it looks like companies are neutral on recruiting for IT staff, contractors and consultants.

 Based on Janco's interviews and survey data the following positions are in high demand.